Configure High Availability

 Configure a Load Balancer Health Check for Epic

-Configure the load balancer's health check to use the following curl command replacing <ServiceClientDNSName> with the DNS name of your Service Client and the port number to the port you are using for your services.
+Configure the load balancer's health check to use the following curl command replacing <ServiceClientDNSName> with the DNS name of your Service Agent and the port number to the port you are using for your services.

 curl --request GET \